 The boat trip lasts 15 minutes and already from the boat you are enchanted by the amount of birds.
 Upon arrival, after having walked more than 80 steps from the point where our boat left us, we are greeted by volunteers who explain some rules.
 On the island there are no cars – you can only visit on foot.
 We walked the paths and the puffin came close to us, it was an incredible experience.
 An unforgettable experience that I recommend to all nature lovers and photographers.

-By Miry Ferrarin from Miry Giramondo
+Recommended by Miry Ferrarin from Miry Giramondo

 Motorhoming in Wales